jadarve/lluvia-docs/content/docs/about/motivation.md

 3. The node's description and compute shader are loaded into Lluvia's runtime.
 After this, nodes can be instantiated to build the compute graph and be dispatched to the GPU.

 From a user perspective, one needs to only care about describing nodes (inputs, outputs, compute shader, etc.) and connecting nodes to form a graph.
 Lluvia takes care of the low-level details of dispatching the graph for execution onto the GPU.
-This workflow allows porting the compute graph from one platform to another will ease.
+This workflow allows porting the compute graph from one platform to another with ease.

 Check the Getting Started guides for examples on how to describe computations in Lluvia.